(xii) Provisions

 The Company has not invested in layers of companies as specified under Companies (Restriction on number of Layers) Rules, 2017 during the current and previous year.

-No scheme of Arrangements has been approved by the competent authority in terms of sections 230 to 237 of the Companies Act, 2013 during the current and previous year.
+There were no schemes of arrangements entered into by the Company which require approval by the competent authority in terms of sections 230 to 237 of the Companies Act, 2013, during the current and previous year.

 This pertains to Income Tax cases for AY 2014-15 and AY 2020-21 which are pending before the CIT(Appeals), while case for AY 2022-23 has been moved for rectification under Section 154 of the Income Tax Act.
 The Company is hopeful of a favourable outcome in respect of the various issues covered under the appeal and thus except for the issues decided against the Company in other years, for which reasonable provision has been made, no further provision has been considered as necessary.

-For the Income Tax Cases of AY 2010-11 to AY 2018-19 (except AY 2014-15 , which is pending before CIT(A)), the Company has received orders dated 22.03.2024 passed by CIT(A) , wherein the appeal has been partially allowed .Pending the receipt of the order for appeal effect , the Company has provided '1,479.60 Lakhs (previous year: Nil ) for matters not allowed in the favour of the Company and balance demand, although not finally determined, is not considered as a contingent liability as no outflow is considered probable for the items allowed.
+For the Income Tax Cases of AY 2010-11 and AY 2012-13 to AY 2018-19 (except AY 2014-15, which is pending before CIT(A)), the order for appeal effect of CIT(A) is still awaited.
+However, during FY 2023-24 the Company has provided ' 14.80 crores for matters not allowed in the favour of the Company and the tax impact on the remaining matters, although not finally determined, is not considered as a contingent liability as no outflow is considered probable for the items allowed.
 Any adjustment shall be accounted for upon receipt of the respective orders.
-Further, the Company has an option to appeal to higher authorities within the prescribed timelines for matters not allowed.
+Further, the Company has filed appeal with the ITAT for matters not allowed.

-For the Income Tax Cases of earlier years (AY 1998-99 - AY 2009-10), the Hon'ble High Court of Delhi decided the WRIT petition in favour of the Company vide order dated 08.12.2023 and pronounced that the assessment proceedings concerning from AY 1998-99 to AY 2009-10, pursuant to the orders of the Tribunal dated 21.11.2014 and 29.05.2015, have become time-barred and thus directed the A.O. to accept the returned income and pass the consequential orders.
-Such consequential orders are awaited and any adjustments shall be accounted for upon receipt of the respective orders.
+For the Income Tax Cases of earlier years (AY 1998-99 - AY 2009-10), the Hon'ble High Court of Delhi decided the WRIT petition in favour of the Company vide order dated 08 December, 2023 and pronounced that the assessment proceedings concerning from AY 1998-99 to AY 2009-10, pursuant to the orders of the Tribunal dated 21 November 2014 and 29 May 2015, have become time-barred and thus directed the A.O. to accept the returned income and pass the consequential orders.
+Such consequential orders are awaited, and any adjustments shall be accounted for upon receipt of the respective orders.

 2Service Tax and Goods & Service Tax (GST) cases

-The Company had received a Notice of Demand/Order from the Commissioner, Adjudication, Central Tax, GST Delhi East dated 15.03.2022 creating demands on the Company amounting to '11,709.11 Lakhs (excluding applicable interest) for financial year 2012-13 to 2015-16.
-Although the Company contends that entire demand is barred by limitation, it has provided for '1,248.39 Lakhs (previous year: '1,174.80 Lakhs) including interest on conservative basis.
-Based on law and facts in the matter, Service Tax demand (including interest) of ' 22,995.18 Lakhs (previous year: '21,492.48 Lakhs) has been disclosed as contingent liability.
+The Company had received a Notice of Demand/Order from the Commissioner, Adjudication, Central Tax, GST Delhi East dated 15 March 2022 creating demands on the Company amounting to ' 117.09 crores (excluding applicable interest) for financial year 2012-13 to 2015-16.
+Although the Company contends that entire demand is barred by limitation, it has provided for ' 13.22 crores (previous year: ' 12.48 crores) including interest on conservative basis.
+Based on law and facts in the matter, Service Tax demand (including interest) of ' 244.94 crores (previous year : ' 229.95 crores) has been disclosed as contingent liability.
 Further, since the Company is a government enterprise, no mala fide intention can be attributed to it and thus, extended period of limitation ought not to be invoked based on certain decisions of Hon'ble Supreme Court in such cases and hence the penalty has not been considered for disclosure as a contingent liability.
-The Company has filed an appeal with CESTAT, New Delhi on 15.06.2022 in the matter and the same is pending.
+The Company has filed an appeal with CESTAT, New Delhi on 15 June 2022 in the matter and the same is pending.

-The Company has received order dated 31.01.24 from the office of Commissioner of Central Tax Appeals -1, Delhi, vide which the appeal filed by the Company against recovery of GST on Guarantee Fee Paid to Government under Reverse Charge basis for the period 01.07.2017 to 26.07.2018 has been rejected.
-While the Company is in the process of filing appeal with the GST Appellate Tribunal, it has paid the Tax amount of '1,327.87 Lakhs under protest and made requisite provision towards Tax and interest thereon amounting to ' 2,895.75 Lakhs (previous year: '2,627.98 Lakhs).
-The penalty amount of '1,525.58 Lakhs (previous year: ' Nil Lakhs) has been disclosed as contingent liability.
+The Company has received order dated 31 January 2024 from the office of Commissioner of Central Tax Appeals -1, Delhi, vide which the appeal filed by the Company against recovery of GST on Guarantee Fee Paid to Government under Reverse Charge basis for the period 01 July 2017 to 26 July 2018 has been rejected.
+While the Company is in the process of filing appeal with the GST Appellate Tribunal, it has paid Tax amount of ' 13.28 crores under protest and made requisite provision towards Tax and interest thereon amounting to ' 28.96 crores (previous year : ' 28.96 crores).
+The penalty amount of ' 15.26 crores (previous period: ' 15.26 crores) has been disclosed as contingent liability.

-includes penalty for ' 2.62 Lakhs (previous year: ' 2.62 Lakhs) imposed by Ministry of Corporate Affairs (MCA) w.r.t. non-appointment of Woman Director.
+Includes penalty for ' 0.03 crores (previous period: ' 0.03 crores) imposed by Ministry of Corporate Affairs (MCA) w.r.t. non¬ appointment of Woman Director.
 The Company being a government company has no control over appointment of directors and hence the same has not been considered for provision.
-The Company has filed appeal before the Regional Director (NR) MCA.
+The Company has filed appeal before the Regional Director (NR] MCA.
 The matter is still pending for adjudication.
-Also includes an amount of '377.56 Lakhs (previous year: '346.07 Lakhs) pertaining to cases
+Also includes an amount of ' 4.62 crores (previous period: ' 3.78 crores) pertaining to cases pending before Hon'ble High Court of Delhi in the form of Writ Petition against the order of disciplinary authority for dismissal of staff from service of the Company.
+There is no interim order in this matter.
+Also includes ' 0.35 crores (previous period: ' 0.35 crores] pertaining to withheld PRP of ex-Functional Directors of the Company pending clarification.

-20. Disclosure as per Indian Accounting Standard (Ind AS) 107 - "Financial Instruments Disclosures"
+19. Disclosure as per Indian Accounting Standard (Ind AS) 107 - “Financial Instruments: Disclosures”

 The Company has established a comprehensive policy framework to effectively manage credit risk, market risk, liquidity risk, and operational risk.
 The Risk Management Policy has been developed under the guidance of the Risk Management Committee (RMC) and approved by the Board of Directors.
-The Risk Management Committee is a Board level Committee having the overall responsibility of risk management of the organization.
-The Risk Management Policy is periodically refined based on emerging market trends and the Company's own experience.
+The Risk Management Committee is a Board level Committee and the Board has overall responsibility for the Risk Management Committee which is supplemented by Management level and corporate level committees namely Asset Liability Committee, Credit Risk Management Committee and Operational Risk Management Committee.
+The Risk Management Policy is periodically reviewed.
 The Risk Management Committee, headed by an Independent Director, ensures independent risk oversight and full transparency in the risk management process.
-The Prudent Risk Management policies are ratified by the Board of Directors to ensure compliance with RBI guidelines and SEBI (LODR) Regulations, 2015, which form the governing framework for the Company's business activities.
-The Company also has a designated Chief Risk Officer (CRO) as per the directive of the RBI.
+The prudent Risk Management policies are ratified by the Board of Directors to ensure compliance with RBI guidelines and SEBI (LODR) Regulations, 2015, which form the governing framework for the company's business activities.
+This includes, but is not limited to, the roles and responsibilities of Independent Directors (ID), as outlined in Schedule IV of the Companies Act 2013, Section 177(4)(vi), Regulation 6.12 of the DPE Guidelines 2011, and SEBI LODR Regulation 4.
+These roles and responsibilities are clearly defined for sub-Board committee members.
+The company also has a designated Chief Risk Officer (CRO) in an advisory capacity, in line with the RBI notification.

 A Foreign Exchange and Derivatives Risk Management Policy, and a Foreign Exchange and Derivative Management Committee (FMC) is in place in the Company and hedging instruments such as forward contracts, swaps etc. are used to lower/mitigate the currency and interest rate risks on the foreign currency borrowings.
 Hedging instruments are used exclusively for hedging purpose and not as a trading or speculative instrument.